andy-byers/CalicoDB/doc/options.md

 + `page_size`: The size of a database page in bytes.
 Must be a power of two between 256 and 32768, inclusive.
-+ `frame_count`: The number of page-sized frames to allow the buffer pool page cache.
++ `frame_count`: The number of page-sized frames to allow the block pool page cache.
 + `log_level`: Log level enumeration passed to `spdlog`.
 Determines the types of messages that get written to the log file.
 + `store`: See [store](#store).